mboguslawsk/cp_main_capstone_project/README.md

 For Spring petclinic app:

-- Created enviornment (production) before for approve jobs in pipeline.
+- Created enviornment (production) before for approve jobs in pipeline
+        - Added protection rule for waiting untill I approve it

+- It was artifact registry created manually: cp-artifact-registry-bm

 ## First tests